Special Admission Requirements

 The study of biological anthropology at Columbia began at the turn of the century with the anthropometric work of Franz Boas.
 Today, this field continues to focus on the evolutionary significance of biological diversity in humans and their closest relatives, the nonhuman primates.
 Among our faculty, three critical areas of research are represented: the evolution of the human brain and comparative primate neuroanatomy; the genetics of wild primate populations and primate molecular evolution and systematics; and the behavioral ecology of wild and captive primates.

 Doctoral study in these areas of biological anthropology is now offered by the Department of Ecology, Evolution and Environmental Biology (E3B), which offers the Ph.D. in Evolutionary Primatology.
 Columbia has offered a Ph.D. program in Evolutionary Primatology for nearly a decade with most aspects of the progrm coordinated with the New York Consortium in Evolutionary Primatology (NYCEP).
 NYCEP, a consortium of the City University of New York, Columbia University, New York University, the American Museum of Natural History, and the Wildlife Conservation Society, provides a multi-institutional venue for graduate training leading to the Ph.D., which emphasizes all aspects of the behavioral, morphological and evolutionary biology of primates.
 Course offerings in this program are coordinated across the NYCEP institutions.
 Click here for further details about the Evolutionary Primatology Ph.D. program.

 If you are interested in joining one of our programs please contact the appropriate advisor listed below.
 Please contact individual faculty members for information about their research interests or the content of their courses.

-Brian Larkin, Director of Graduate Studies -Ph.D.
-Advisor
+Brian Larkin, Director of Graduate Studies and first year PhD Advisor

 Office: 411 Milbank, Barnard